xypnox/commit_manager/README.md

 ## Setup

-> It is preferred that you use `ssh` to clone and setup git repo you want to track, this makes committing and pushing available for cronjobs without any setup fro auth.
+> It is preferred that you use `ssh` to clone and setup git repo you want to track, this makes committing and pushing available for cronjobs without any setup for auth.

+Although the script can work on it's own, it is better to setup a cronjob such that it runs automatically.

 - Copy the script to the root of the repo you want to track.
 - Update the config: